CDCgov/prime-reportstream/prime-router/docs/proposals/0005-api-hardening.md

 ## Goals

 1. Enforce limits on report size overall size, and on individual data elements size
-2. URL hashing in the of the data hubs reports end-point
-3. Expiring URLs and URL hashing for download URLs
-4. Prevent SQL and Javascript injection, by design.
+2. Prevent SQL and Javascript injection, by design.

 ## Detailed proposal for overall size limitation, and individual field size limitations